 \subsection{Short-lived compact jets}

-The reactivation of compact jets during a short-lived HIMS in the middle of the SS is something very rare among BH XRBs.
+The reactivation of compact jets during a short-lived HIMS in the middle of the SS is rarely observed in BH XRBs.
 It is unlikely that this phenomenology is unique to \maxithirt{}, while it is more likely that in this case the quality of the multi-wavelength (radio and X-ray timing) information gives us unique access into the source's rapidly evolving accretion/ejection coupling.
 In principle, the strong radio emission could be attributed to the flare associated with the subsequent launch of the ejecta.
 However, the emission is detected for more than 8 days \citep{Carotenuto2021}, which is much larger than the typical $\sim$hours-days timescale of a flare \citep{Tetarenko2017, Bright, Fender_2023}.
 According to the standard model, compact jets emit self-absorbed synchrotron radiation \citep{Blandford_Konigl}.
 The typical compact jet spectrum is flat or slightly inverted at radio frequencies, with a turnover frequency to a fully optically thin spectrum observed in the near-IR band during the hard state \citep{Corbel2002, Russell_2013b}.
 During their formation, the compact jets initially turn on in the radio band with an optically thin spectrum, which later evolves into optically-thick synchrotron emission as the spectral break moves to higher frequencies with time \citep{Corbel2013_IR}.